 It also happens to Boss in Mazinkaiser, when the Gamia Q sisters attempt to assassinate him, thinking he's Kouji.
 His school uniform and his boxers are torn to ribbons by their hair.

 Bleach has a lot of this, mostly for the very lean buff male characters who have a tendency to get their clothes ripped open/off/to shreds and run around for the rest of the arc.
-Curiously, it almost never happens to female characters and when it does the damage is minimal and not fanservicey (such as Orihime having the clothes ripped off... from her shoulders).
+Curiously, it almost never happens to female characters and when it does the damage is minimal and not fanservicey (such as Orihime having her dress ripped off...of her shoulders).

 Ichigo particularly has this problem; the poor guy can't even fight internal battles without baring his abs.
 The manga has taken this to its logical extreme, with Ichigo explaining that, since his outfit changes when he assumes bankai, his shirt takes damage in proportion to how much spirit power he loses.
 As he rests, the robes mend.

 Also in later manga chapters, Sosuke Aizen's shirt and jacket is partially ripped open at the front, displaying the Hogyoku embedded in his body underneath.